apache/cordova-docs/www/docs/en/dev/guide/overview/project-structure.md

 ```

 After building the Android and iOS projects, the Android application will contain both `app.js` and `android.js`.
 However, the iOS application will only contain an `app.js`, and it will be the one from `merges/ios/app.js`, overriding the "common" `app.js` located inside `www/`.

-### Version control

-It is recommended not to check in `platforms/` and `plugins/` directories into version control as they are considered a build artifact.
-Your platforms and plugins will be saved in `package.json` automatically.
-These platforms/plugins will be downloaded when `cordova prepare` is invoked.